 Do you have a garden?
 If not, why not?
 Winter is the perfect time to work on garden prep.
 Stay warm indoors while researching and preparing for a successful garden season.
 Maybe you do not know what to do to get growing and ready to garden.
 Well, you have come to the right place.
 I will share with you some simple ways to prepare indoors for a great garden this year.

-1. Research- do you know when to plant things indoors to be ready for outdoors in your area?
+1. Research Garden Ideas and Tips- Do you know when to plant things indoors to be ready for outdoors in your area?
 Ask your local farmer’s supply place, college agriculture department, or look it up online.
-Many things can be started earlier than one thinks.
+Many things can be started earlier than one might think.
 Some things can be planted outdoors in the Fall for an early Spring harvest!

 5. Buy soil- Buy a small bag of soil to start your seeds.
 You will need to place the egg cartons on a waterproof area like inside a plastic tray.
 Then fill each hole with soil and then plant your seeds.

 While the ground is too frozen to plant is the perfect time to get thinking about what you want to do outside in the Spring.
-Gather ideas, pictures, and research to make your garden spectacular this year!
+Gather ideas, pictures, and research to make your garden spectacular this year and beat the Winter Blues!